(For Cormac McCarthy fans, I also have a No Country for Old Men book vs movie)

 The boy’s dad had talked about how they carried “the fire”, meaning the will to survive and being the good guys.
 The boy asks this man if he has the fire and the man says he does.
 He also tells the boy that they don’t eat people, and that he has two kids of his own.
 He then meets the man’s wife, and he goes off with them and that’s the end.

 When reading the book, I was like wait, are they really good or not??
 But I think that’s the beauty of the ending, you can decide if they were good or not.
-I read on reddit about how whether you think the people are good or not, shows where you are in life.
+I read on Analysis about how whether you think the people are good or not, shows where you are in life.
 Are you more jaded like the father and assuming the worst of people?
 Or are you more optimistic like the boy and wanting to believe in the good in people?

 I think the movie makes it clear they are good (in my opinion).
 We see his two children plus they have a dog.
 I also loved the scene with the woman and this last scene with her talking to the boy was another favorite scene of mine.
 It made me want to hear even more from her.